 Nothing good can come from speaking to a collection agency on the phone.
 And making payments on the CBCS collection account will reset the clock.
 So instead of helping your credit, it could make it worse.
-Of course, there are times when it’s best to just pay the collection account, especially if it’s new and you’re sure that it’s legit.
+Of course, there are times when it’s best to just pay the collection account, especially if it’s new, and you’re certain that it’s legit.

-The best way to handle this is to work with a professional credit repair service.
-They have deleted millions of negative items from companies like CBCS Collections for millions of clients nationwide.
+The best way to deal with CBCS Collections is to work with a credit repair professional.
+They delete millions of negative items every year from companies like CBCS Collections for millions of clients nationwide.

 Will CBCS Collections sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account and possibly remove it from your credit report.
+They will help you dispute the collection account with the credit bureaus and possibly remove it from your credit report.
 It’s also quite possible that you may never hear from or have to deal with CBCS Collections again.